Rackley W.A.R.

-Rackley-Willie Allen Racing (shortened to Rackley-W.A.R.) is an American stock car racing team that competes in the NASCAR Craftsman Truck Series, Super Late Model, and Pro Late Model.
-They currently field the No. 26 Chevrolet Silverado full-time for Dawson Sutton in the NASCAR Craftsman Truck Series.
-Since 2008, they have fielded Super Late Model and Pro Late Model, currently in SLM they field the No. 25 for Ross Chastain, the No. 26 for Dawson Sutton, the No. 29 for Kevin Harvick, and the No. 62 for William Sawalich, then in PLM they field the No. 25 for Isaac Kitzmiller.
+Rackley-Willie Allen Racing (shortened to Rackley W.A.R.) is an American stock car racing team that competes in the NASCAR Craftsman Truck Series, CARS Tour, CARS Tour West, and ASA Late Model Series.
+They currently field the No. 26 Chevrolet Silverado full-time for mostly Dawson Sutton and the No. 27 Silverado part-time for multiple drivers in the NASCAR Craftsman Truck Series.
+Since 2008, they have fielded Super Late Model and Pro Late Model.
 In October 2024, Rackley W.A.R. announced a partnership with Kevin Harvick Incorporated.
 A month later, the team moved its headquarters from Centerville, Tennessee to the former GMS Racing fabrication building in Statesville, North Carolina.

 The team was founded in 2008 by NASCAR Craftsman Truck Series driver Willie Allen as a Late Model team under the name Willie Allen Racing which was shortened to W.A.R. and as a Shock Builder under W.A.R.
 Shocks.
 In 2020, Rackley Roofing CEO Curtis Sutton bought out half ownership of the team to form the team into a NASCAR Camping World Truck Series team at the start of 2021.